Coronavirus - Accessing Medi-Cal Services During the COVID-19 Public Emergency

-Medi-Cal is expanding virtual communication.15 Virtual communication allows you to speak with your healthcare providers without needing a face-to-face visit.
+Medi-Cal is expanding virtual communication.35 Virtual communication allows you to speak with your healthcare providers without needing a face-to-face visit.
 This includes visits with doctors, therapists, and specialists.
 Call your doctor or Medi-Cal plan for information on virtual communications.

-Associate Clinical Social Worker (ACSW) and Associate Marriage and Family Therapist (AMFT) services are temporarily available to help Medi-Cal beneficiaries with behavioral health at Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs).
+During the public health emergency, Associate Clinical Social Worker (ACSW) and Associate Marriage and Family Therapist (AMFT) services are temporarily available to help Medi-Cal beneficiaries with behavioral health at Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs).